neonmik/Wave-Machine-Firmware/README.md

         + Keys

     + Oscillator bug fixes:
+        + Added soft clip controls
+        + Slighty improved tuning - There was anoticable drift in tuning between octaves/pitch shifts...
+I've imporved note code to be Q16 to improve accuracy, but still issues.
         + Added soft clipping with adjustable (yet to be assigned) gain control.
         + Added functions for all software controls (mod params)
         + Added a softstart to the Oscillator code - stops it popping when turned on